spectrocloud/librarium/README.md

 To get started with the Docker based local development approach ensure you are in the root context of this repository.

-Initailize the repository by issuing the following command:
+Initialize the repository by issuing the following command:

 ```shell
 make init